opentelekomcloud/docs-next/docs/blueprints/by-use-case/storage/zone-redundant-nfs.md

 1. **Preparation**

-In a real-outage scenario, when one AZ is declared as **down**, you must do a failover using the Open Telekom Cloud Console.
+In a real-outage scenario, when one AZ is declared as **down**, you must do a failover using the T Cloud Public Console.
 Before we perform a test failover, let's have a client mounting the actual NFS Share:

 ```bash